robvdlv/softwarebrewery.nl/readme.md

 **Senior Software Engineer** (2003 - 2011, JTeam) _<sub>acquired by [Trifork](http://trifork.nl) in 2012</sub>_<br/>
 At JTeam I worked on a variety of successful bespoke software projects in different industries and during this period grew into role of Senior Software Engineer.
 Industries included profit, non-profit, government and healthcare.<br/>
 <br/>
 I delivered bespoke software systems which often times integrated with third party systems.
-I worked both in-house as well as on client-site for and with clients.<br/>
+I worked both in-house and on client-site for and with clients.<br/>
 <br/>
 Because JTeam nurtured its Extreme Programming culture from inception, I have been ingrained with feedback stimulating practices and methods.
 I believe I still benefit from these experiences every day.